-Acai berries have more antioxidants than other measured fruit or vegetable and is becoming hugely popular in the anti-aging world.
+Acai berries have more antioxidants than other measured fruit or vegetable and are becoming hugely popular in the anti-aging world.

 Pomegranates are another superfood that has carotenoids and other antioxidants.

-Beets are good for everything from keeping you looking young to helping keep your body strong.
+Beets are good for everything from keeping you looking young to help keep your body strong.